mhimanshu712/imageSteg/README.md

 # imageSteg

-A simple image steganography python program, can save text messages in an image file.
+A simple image steganography python program, can save text messages in an image file.<br>
+The main.py contains the required function code.
+To see a demo, open one of the jupyter notebooks.